Nexmo/station/_api/media.md

 [GET] `https://api.nexmo.com/v3/media/{media_id}/info`

-Authentication can be done using using a JSON Web Token for the application the media is associated with.
+Authentication can be done using a JSON Web Token for the application the media is associated with.

 ### Responses